 Participation in the Scholars Program will include:

-- Devote 50% effort to the program to match salary support being provided.
+- Devote at least 50% effort to the program.

 - Submit an Individual Development Plan (IDP) within 6 months of entrance to the program.

-- Meet with primary mentor weekly and other mentors as needed to discuss progress and
+-Meet with your primary mentor weekly and other mentors as needed to discuss progress and concerns.

-concerns.
-Meet with mentoring team every 6 months.
+-Meet with your full mentoring team at least every 6 months.

-- Meet (along with your mentor[s]) with the Scholars Program leadership team at least twice a year
+-Meet (along with your mentor[s]) with the Scholars Program leadership team twice a year.

-- Submit an R01 or equivalent extramural grant application within 3-4 years of selection.
+- Submit an R01, K or equivalent extramural grant application within 2-3 years of selection.